-At June 30, 2017, the amount due from affiliates was \$2.7 million.
-Amounts owed the Company primarily consist of operating expenses that were paid on behalf of affiliates and are included in other assets in the accompanying statement of financial condition.
+At June 30, 2018, the amount due from our Parent was \$37.1 million, which primarily related to income tax transactions between Stifel and the Parent.
+At June 30, 2018, the amount due from affiliates was \$7.5 million.
+Amounts owed the Company primarily consist of operating expenses that were paid on behalf of affiliates.
+These receivables are included in due from Parent and affiliates, net in the accompanying statement of financial condition.

 We have a committed, secured Credit Agreement with Stifel Bank.
-At June 30, 2017, we had \$242.0 million outstanding on our revolving credit facility, which is included in short-term borrowings in the consolidated statement of financial condition, and were in compliance with all covenants.
+At June 30, 2018, we had no advances on our revolving credit facility and were in compliance with all covenants.
 See Note 7 for further discussion of our short-term borrowings.

 We have an intercompany loan with the Parent, at a rate equal to the Prime Rate plus 0.25%.
-Our peak borrowing on the intercompany loan was \$62.0 million during the six months ended June 30, 2017.
-There was no outstanding balance on the loan at June 30, 2017.
+Our peak borrowing on the intercompany loan was \$120.0 million during the six months ended June 30, 2018.
+At June 30, 2018, we had \$20.0 million outstanding on our intercompany loan, which is included in due to Parent and affiliates, net in the accompanying statement of financial condition.

-During the six months ended June 30, 2017, our Board of Directors authorized and paid dividends of \$45.0 million to the Parent.
+During the six months ended June 30, 2018, our Board of Directors authorized and paid dividends of \$15.0 million to the Parent.

-NOTE 16 - Variable Interest Entities
+NOTE 15 - Variable Interest Entities

 We have formed several non-consolidated investment funds with third-party investors that are typically organized as limited liability companies ("LLCs") or limited partnerships.
-These partnerships and LLCs have net assets of \$167.9 million at June 30, 2017.
+These partnerships and LLCs have net assets of \$221.7 million at June 30, 2018.
 For those funds where we act as the general partner, our company's economic interest is generally limited to management fee arrangements as stipulated by the fund operating agreements.
 We have generally provided the third-party investors with rights to terminate the funds or to remove us as the general partner.
-In addition, our direct investment interest in these entities is insignificant at June 30, 2017.
+In addition, our direct investment interest in these entities was insignificant at June 30, 2018.